codehaus/groovy-native-launcher/README.txt

    * what about the other way around, i.e. specifying that a sys prop / launchee param is to be created using a param value / env var value / hard coded default value?
  * cygwin support
-   * after the basics are working, make this generic (so that a param can be designated to have a value that must be cygwinized)
  * add the possibility to define "recursive jar dirs", i.e. directories where jars are searched for recursively.
  * add a check that the java home found can actually be used (i.e. it is valid).
 ATM the first java home is used; in some cases it may not be valid (e.g. if there are stale win registry entries, if the java executable found on path